ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 ### App Volumes
 {: #horizon-deploy-config-app-volume}

-App Volumes provides real-time application delivery and management, now for on-premise and on VMC:
+App Volumes provides real-time application delivery and management, now for on premises and on VMC:
 * Quickly provision applications at scale.
 * Dynamically attach applications to users, groups, or devices, even when users are already logged in to their desktop.
 * Provision, deliver, update, and retire applications in real time.